UX Design - Design System - User Research - UI Design

 Overview

-The goal was not simply a visual refresh.
-It was to redesign the digital experience so discovery, planning, and ticketing felt seamless, intuitive, and confidence-building across devices.
+The goal was to redesign the digital experience so discovery, planning, and ticketing felt seamless, intuitive, and confidence-building across devices.

 I led UX strategy and experience design to reorganize the platform around user intent, reducing friction from curiosity to conversion.